thisiswhytheinternetexists/fishboard/README.md

 - [ ] Supports an SSD1306 OLED display for status and standalone operation
 - [ ] Integration with Domoticz

-* Board has not been tested yet! *

 BOM:
 | Manufacturer  | P/N | Amount |